Advantages and Disadvantages of Warehouse Management Systems

 3. Data Maintenance

-Once your data sources, integrations and systems are all linked to your Warehouse Management System, the task of data management is unfortunately not entirely automated.
+Once your data sources, integrations and systems are all linked to your Warehouse Management Software, the task of data management is unfortunately not entirely automated.
 You will likely still need to spend some time ensuring your data is transferring correctly and that all of your integrations remain connected.
 While this will not be a daily task, it will take some time out of a month.

 4. Potential Single Point of Failure